vesoft-inc/nebula-kafka-connector/ngctl/doc/ngctl_host_add.md

 ## ngctl host add

-Add a host into a cluster.
+Add a host into a srvgrp.

 ### Synopsis

-Add a host into a cluster.
+Add a host into a srvgrp.
 A host is identified by its IP address.
 The port of the deployed agent is also needed.

 ```
 ngctl host add [flags]